-Africa isn’t the obvious choice for production and many of my peers questioned my choice knowing the challenges.
-But having met and worked with manufacturers and artisans in more than 30 countries throughout my career, mainly in Asia, Europe and the America’s, I was confident I could consolidate my experience and knowledge to create both a credible supply chain and a viable sustainable economic incubation hub for the artisans.
+Africa isn’t the obvious choice for production, given that the industry is not as well-established as those in Asia and Europe.
+Unsurprisingly, many of my peers questioned my choice, aware of the challenges.
+However, having worked with manufacturers and artisans in over 30 countries throughout my career, mainly in Asia, Europe, and the Americas, I was confident that I could leverage my experience and knowledge to establish a credible supply chain and a viable sustainable economic incubation hub for our makers.

 Has it been difficult, frustrating, and challenging?
 Yes, yes, and yes, on absolutely every level!
 It is easy to focus on the things that get in the way of progress (I like to view them as lessons learnt) but it’s the wins on this journey that really matter.

 The first win for me is the people who took a leap of faith to see my vision for In Our Name, notably our first manufacturer in Athi River, Kenya, who employed 45 workers two years ago.
-With our mentorship, they have now doubled that number (95% are women) and passed the SEDEX audit - all within 16 months.
-The second big win is the artisans who were open and curious to understanding the concept of capacity building, quality control and open costings - and how they could benefit directly from our 100% Initiative.
-(Our 100% Initiative is our unique scheme whereby all net profits from In Our Name are reinvested in economic growth and welfare).
+With our mentorship, they have now more than doubled that number (95% are women) and passed the SEDEX audit - all within 24 months.
+The second big win are the artisans who were open and curious to understand the concept of capacity building, quality control and open costings - and how they could benefit directly from our 100% Initiative.
+(Our 100% Initiative is our unique scheme where all net profits from artisan products are reinvested in their economic growth and welfare).

-An African proverb, ‘when deeds speak, words are nothing’ sits at the heart of everything we do (despite the difficult market conditions and global supply chains issues).
-Why? because we believe that the fashion industry can choose to have integrity in their approach to sourcing and how we treat the planet's resources and its people.
-The approach doesn’t need to be complex with fancy marketing and misleading messaging, for us the intention (good, positive ones of course!) is what really matters…it’s all about the deed!
+An African proverb, ‘When deeds speak, words are nothing’ sits at the heart of everything we do (despite the difficult market conditions and global supply chain issues).
+Why? because we believe that the fashion industry can choose to have integrity in its approach to sourcing and how we treat the planet's resources and its people.
+The approach doesn’t need to be complex with fancy marketing and misleading messaging, for us, the intention (good, positive ones of course!) is what really matters…it’s all about the deed!